rovertronic/Mario-Builder-64/README.md

 - Tighter hanging controls (mario will face the direction of the analog stick directly while hanging from a ceiling) *
 - reonucam3: custom camera by me.
 This is included as a .patch file in the enhancements folder, you need to apply it if you want this camera.
   This video shows a rundown of the features: https://youtu.be/TQNkznX9Z3k
+- Ability to disable Mario getting suck in snow or sand

 **Hacker QOL:**
 - Global, non-level based, star IDs (off by default) *